 When it comes to success in real estate, the conventional wisdom is laser-focused on local marketing.
 But, as Gary Keller teaches, it pays to think bigger.
 Just ask Amy Kite of The Kite Team in the Naperville, Ill., market center, which services eight counties surrounding Chicago.
 Here she shares tips you can use to double your production in just one year.

 Kite joined Keller Williams Realty in 2005.
 Prior to that, she had been in the business less than a year with another company when she attended a Keller Williams training class offered at the Barrington (Ill.) market center.

 She says she was never pressured to join the company even though she was taking the class, but she loved the culture and the commitment to training – it was a perfect fit for the self-proclaimed “education junkie.”

-Fast forward to 2015, Kite’s 13-person team closed $73 million in 485 transactions – up from slightly more than half of that in 2014.
-How did she go from a solo real estate agent to the head of a growing team and a multimillion-dollar business with such a significant year-over-year jump in revenue?
+In just one year, The Amy Kite team grew their production from $6.2 million to $75 million.
+Fast forward to 2017, Kite’s 23-person team has closed $64 million in 361 transactions and the year isn't even over!
+How did she go from a solo real estate agent to the head of a growing team and a multimillion-dollar business with such a significant year-over-year jumps in revenue?
 It was a process, she says.

 Getting the Fundamentals Right

 When someone asks Kite what the secrets are to building such a big business, her first response is, “The database.”
 Building a solid database and establishing regular ways of communicating with your contacts and clients is essential.
 Real estate is a business highly dependent on referrals, and it’s critical to keep in touch and remind people that you’re out there.